-You can convert a Page object to a specific object using the .specific property (this may cause an additional database lookup).
+You can convert a Page object to its more specific user-defined equivalent using the .specific property.
+This may cause an additional database lookup.

 '''

 page = Page.objects.get(title="A Blog post")

 page

 <Page: A Blog post>

 Note: the blog post is an instance of Page so we cannot access body, date or feed_image

 page.specific

 <BlogPage: A Blog post>

 '''